Australia's leading applied economic and social research institute

 -

-The Melbourne Institute Monthly Inflation Gauge recorded an increase in monthly inflation for September, primarily influenced by higher recreation and transport related prices.
+The Melbourne Institute Monthly Inflation Gauge recorded an increase in monthly inflation for October, primarily influenced by higher recreation and housing related prices.
 The monthly cost of living also rose.
-Annual headline inflation lies at the top-end of the 2-3 per cent target band.
+Annual headline inflation as recorded by the Inflation Gauge is slightly above the top-end of the 2-3 per cent target band.

 -